Creating alert templates

 ]

-in the array is so that the array is valid JSON, because JSON doesn’t allow trailing commas.
+The trailing null in the array is so that the array is valid JSON, because JSON doesn’t allow trailing commas.

 All available attributes